 African Golden Cat Subspecies

-The latest taxonomic revision proposes the same two subspecies that have been recognized in the past, although further research is required:
+The current revision of the Felidae cat family proposes the same two subspecies that have been recognized in the past, although further research is required:

 Caracal aurata aurata - East and Central Africa (minimal spotting on coat)